ddkhoa/data-portfolio/python-tableau-france-house-sales/README.md

 ## Key Learnings & Skills Developed

 This project strengthened my data proficiency by enabling me to move beyond tutorials and solve real-world data challenges.
 Key skills developed include:
-- Explored DuckDB for data transformation and cleaning tasks..
+- Explored DuckDB for data transformation and cleaning tasks.
 - Enhanced Tableau skills with **dual-axis charts** and **custom calculated fields**, improved troubleshooting abilities.
 - Applied visualization principles from *Communicating with Data*, which helped to refine clarity and improve the dashboard’s interpretability.